heuristicus/master-thesis/README.md

     roslaunch preprocess preprocess.launch cloud:=/home/michal/Downloads/pcddata/raw/annotated/rares/

+This command will do preprocessing steps for all clouds in subdirectories of the specified directory that contain the string "intermediate".
+You can also provide regex input in the same position and it should work (untested).

+    roslaunch preprocess preprocess.launch cloud:=/home/michal/Downloads/pcddata/raw/annotated/rares/ match:=intermediate

 ### Intermediate clouds
 The intended use of the preprocessing on intermediate clouds is to generate clouds which can be used to check the efficacy of the system.
 We extract